odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Contacts and vehicles
 *********************

-Like with the external trade feature, the address in both your company and your final customer has to be complete.
-The zip code, city, and state must coincide with the `Official SAT Catalog
+Like the external trade feature, the :guilabel:`Address` in both the company and the final customer must be complete.
+The :guilabel:`ZIP` code, :guilabel:`City`, and :guilabel:`State` must coincide with the `Official SAT Catalog for Carta Porte <sat-catalog_>_`.
-<sat-catalog_>`_

 .. tip::
-   The field :guilabel:`Locality` is optional for both addresses.
+   The field, :guilabel:`Locality`, is optional for both addresses.

 .. image:: mexico/mx-delivery-guide-contacts.png
+   :align: center
-   :alt: Delivery Guide Contacts.
+   :alt: Delivery guide contact configuration.

 .. important::
    The origin address used for the delivery guide is set in :menuselection:`Inventory -->